georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/cadastre/README.md

 This addon allows users to locate land parcels, either by reference (tab 1), or by owner name (tab 2).
 author: @fvanderbiest, with ideas from @spelhate.

+Tab availability can be restricted to specific roles (= LDAP groups prefixed with "ROLE_").
+By default, tab2 is only available to admin users, while tab1 is allowed for everyone.

 Typical configuration to include in your GEOR_custom.js file: